I Want To...

 - There is an excellent infrastructure in research funding.
 Indeed Hopkins is a leader in bioethics and the development of contractual arrangements in research funded by corporate sponsors.

-- There are flourishing laboratory programs in wound healing at Johns Hopkins Bayview in Dr. Milner’s and Dr. Harmon’s laboratories.
+- There are flourishing laboratory programs in wound healing at Johns Hopkins Bayview in Dr. Harmon’s laboratory.
 Dr. John Harmon is a well known surgical researcher who has focused on growth factors in wound healing and is now interested in the development of stem cell therapy for burn and chronic wounds.
 His most recent focus has been on endothelial cell precursors as therapeutic agents.
 He also has an NIH-funded research program to add growth factors using bacterial vectors directly to the wound base.

 - Dr. Jonathan Zenilman recently submitted a very exciting NIH proposal dealing with early diagnosis of infectious agents in patients with burns, using cutting edge molecular biological techniques.
 Drs.
 Lazarus and Zenilman anticipate extending this research to the study of wound infections and employing these methods to determine the boil-burden of microorganisms in the healing process.

 - Dr. Dana Andersen was recently recruited as the Chairman of the Department of Surgery at Johns Hopkins Bayview.
 He is an internationally-known clinician and peer review-funded investigator.
 His laboratory has focused on glucose and energy metabolism in surgical patients and especially on wound repair and remodeling.
-He has established a “metabolic balance” laboratory located adjacent to Dr. Milner’s acute Wound Intervention Ward.
+He has established a “metabolic balance” laboratory located adjacent to the acute Wound Intervention Ward.
 In preliminary conversations he has indicated great interest in collaborating with our Wound Healing Network.